The 30 Best Documentaries of 2024

 'Going to Mars: The Nikki Giovanni Project'

 This majestic biographical doc from directors Joe Brewster and Michèle Stephenson looks at the life and influence of the famed queer, Black poet Nikki Giovanni.
-It uses new and archival footage of her public appearances and "visually innovative treatments of her poetry," including readings by both actress Taraji P. Henson and the writer herself.
+It uses new and archival footage of her public appearances and "visually innovative treatments of her poetry," including readings by actress Taraji P. Henson and the writer herself.

 'I Am: Céline Dion'

-This intimate doc on the legendary "Queen of Power Ballads" chronicles the star's battle with Stiff Person Syndrome, a rare, autoimmune neurological disorder that led the singer to postpone her career due to painful muscle spasms.
+This intimate doc on the legendary "Queen of Power Ballads" chronicles the star's battle with Stiff Person Syndrome, a rare autoimmune neurological disorder that led the singer to postpone her career due to painful muscle spasms.
 According to the film's description, the "raw and honest" doc highlights "the music that has guided [Céline’s] life while also showcasing the resilience of the human spirit."

 'Luther: Never Too Much'